 Viniyoga yoga (which is different from vinyasa yoga) uses a holistic, therapeutic approach designed to improve each student’s well-being and health.
 It’s a one-on-one experience that allows the teacher to customize and adapt each pose specifically to you and your needs.

 Kripalu is similar to hatha in that it emphasizes meditation, physical healing, and spiritual transformation.
 Beginners hold poses for short times that gradually increase as they become more comfortable.
 It’s a popular style for people experiencing life struggles, healing from physical injuries or illnesses, or recovering from addiction.

-For many people in recovery, cultivating and maintaining a healthy relationship with their physical selves is as important as healing their spiritual self.
+For many people in recovery, cultivating, and maintaining a healthy relationship with their physical selves is as important as healing their spiritual self.
 Yoga’s blend of physical, spiritual, and mental disciplines facilitates that healing.
-Significant research notes that when used in conjunction with traditional treatments, yoga and meditation can help people manage co-occurring disorders that include substance abuse and mental health disorders.
+Significant research notes that yoga and meditation can help people manage co-occurring disorders that include substance abuse and mental health disorders when used in conjunction with traditional treatments.

 If you are looking for tips on how to start your journey into yoga check this guide: https://hobbyhelp.com/yoga/